GeospatialPython/pyshp/README.md

 	'shapeType'
 	'shapeTypeName'

-  * oid: The shape's index position in the original shapefile.
+  * `oid`: The shape's index position in the original shapefile.

 		>>> shapes[3].oid
 		3

-  * shapeType: an integer representing the type of shape as defined by the shapefile specification.
+  * `shapeType`: an integer representing the type of shape as defined by the shapefile specification.

 		>>> shapes[3].shapeType
 		5

-  * shapeTypeName: a string representation of the type of shape as defined by shapeType.
+  * `shapeTypeName`: a string representation of the type of shape as defined by shapeType.
 Read-only.

 		>>> shapes[3].shapeTypeName
 		'POLYGON'

-  * bbox: If the shape type contains multiple points this tuple describes the lower left (x,y) coordinate and upper right corner coordinate creating a complete box around the points.
+  * `bbox`: If the shape type contains multiple points this tuple describes the lower left (x,y) coordinate and upper right corner coordinate creating a complete box around the points.
 If the shapeType is a Null (shapeType == 0) then an AttributeError is raised.